wikindx/wikindx/website/web/src/content/contributing/translations.md

 surnames or your nickname, your email and / or website, the license (to be discussed if it is different from that of the core) for the credits.

-For non official plugins, you have to send your translations to its developer.
+For non-official plugins, you have to send your translations to the translation developer.

 ## Internationalisation (i18n)

 ### Operation

-_This is a quick introduction, for details read the code._
+_This is a quick introduction, for full details, read the code._

 To update the POT files on Transifex, copy the files to the `/home/project-web/wikindx/htdocs/transifex/pot` directory on the SF WIKINDX Website FTP folder.
-Transifex update the resources (twice a day) from these files.
+Transifex updates the resources (twice a day) from these files.
 You can force the update by hand but put the POT file online before.

-Deleting, damaging, or pushning outdated POT files in the `/home/project-web/wikindx/htdocs/transifex/pot` folder can result in lost of translations when references strings are removed or modified.
+Deleting, damaging, or pushing outdated POT files in the `/home/project-web/wikindx/htdocs/transifex/pot` folder can result in loss of translations when references strings are removed or modified.
 The same can happen when pushing a file by hand.

 POT files circulate in the SVN => Transifex direction.
 And the PO in the